Overview Of Azure Redis Cache

 Azure Redis Cache

-Normally, data is stored in local disks in the database server and when a user requests the data, the same needs to be populated from the disk and should be available in memory.
+Normally, data is stored in local disks in the database server, and when a user requests the data, the same needs to be populated from the disk and should be available in memory.
 Here comes the role of caching.
 Caching is the use of virtual memory.
-When we implement caching, it will act as a database and store the data on a local virtual space that is always available in in-memory, so the data retrieval would be very fast.
+When we implement caching, it will act as a database and store the data on a local virtual space that is always available in the in-memory, so the data retrieval would be very fast.
 The cached data is stored in a key-value pair so the users or the application don’t have to execute complex queries to get the data.

 Redis Cache Features